 On a lovely clear day we drove north towards Aberfoyle from Appletree Cottage.
 Following the following the A809 heading north from Croftamie village we joined the A811 and followed it past Drymen to join the A81 towards Aberfoyle.

-As we began to decend the pass we could see the pointed peak of Ben A’an across the glen with loch Achray glistening below.
+As we began to descend the pass we could see the pointed peak of Ben A’an across the glen with loch Achray glistening below.

 From the car park we continued on foot up the remainder of the road (authorised vehicles only) and soon we saw Glen Finglas dam in the distance.

-Ruturning to the road we made our final climb up to the dam.
-An impressive structure constructed by Glasgow Corporation Waterworks as an extension to the nearby Loch Katrine water scheme which pipes water by gravity feed to the city some thirty four miles (55km) distant.
+Returning to the road we made our final climb up to the dam.
+An impressive structure constructed by Glasgow Corporation Waterworks as an extension to the nearby Loch Katrine water scheme which pipes water by gravity feed to the city some thirty-four miles (55 km) distant.
 The dam now also produces hydro generated electricity.